 The size 14 to 24 collection is filled with the same bold colors, prints, and silhouettes we’ve come to expect from the Rachel Rachel Roy line with everything costing $179 or less.
 The line is now available online at RachelRoy.com, Nordstrom.com and LordandTaylor.com as well as their brick and mortar stores.

-You can follow this blog on Bloglovin here.
+You can sign up for this blog’s newsletter here.
 Also lately I’ve be doing most of my posting on snapchat@fatgirl_fashion.
 My snapchat friends were the first to know about the location I selected for my blog’s 3rd year anniversary brunch.
 They saw first hand my Beyonce’s Formation tour experience and a NYC trip for theCurvycon.
 Snaps showed L.A. for BlogHerand ATL for TCFStyleExpo and The MakeUp Show Chicago.
 So be sure to follow on snapchat so you don’t miss any of the action. thefatgirloffashion.com can be found on Instagram, Facebook and Twitter also.